AdaCore/gnatstudio/docs/users_guide/compilation.rst

 .. index:: menu; build --> run --> <main>

 :menuselection:`Build --> Run --> <main>`
-   For each main source file defined in your top level project, an entry is listed to run the executable associated with this main file.
-Running an application will first open a dialog where you can specify command line arguments to your application, if needed.
-You can also specify whether the application should be run within GPS (the default), or using an external terminal.
+   For each main source file defined in your top level project, displays an entry to run the executable associated with that main file.
+Running an application first opens a dialog where you can specify command line arguments to your application, if needed.
+You can also specify whether the application should be run within GPS (the default) or using an external terminal.

-   When running an application from GPS, a new execution window is added in the bottom area where input and output of the application is handled.
-This window is never closed automatically, even when the application terminates, so that you can still have access to the application's output.
-If you explicitly close an execution window while an application is still running, a dialog window will be displayed to confirm whether the application should be terminated.
+   When running an application within GPS, a new execution window is added in to bottom area, where input and output of the application is handled.
+This window is not closed automatically, even when the application terminates, so you can still have access to the application's output.
+If you explicitly close an execution window while an application is still running, GPS will display a dialog window to confirm whether the application should be terminated.

-   When using an external terminal, GPS launches an external terminal utility that will take care of the execution and input/output of your application.
+   When using an external terminal, GPS launches an external terminal utility to perform the execution and input/output of your application.
    This external utility can be configured in the preferences dialog (:menuselection:`External Commands --> Execute command`).